Winchester Bible: Contents

-Unfortunately, the Bible no longer holds all of its original pages.
-Nine illuminated initials and at least one full-page illustration have been removed entirely.
-Of these, only one (the initial of the Book of Obadiah) has been recovered and restored to the text.
-Another missing leaf was recovered but never restored to the book.
-This individual leaf is now housed at the Morgan Library and is commonly referred to as the Morgan Leaf.
-Whether other similar full-page miniatures have been removed is unknown.

 The Morgan Leaf

 This page of the Winchester Bible is unique as it is one of three full-paged illuminations in the manuscript, and it is the only one that has been completed.
 This leaf shows scenes from the lives of Samuel on the recto and of King David on the verso.
 The Morgan Leaf was painted by the Master of the Morgan Leaf, and is why he was named as such.
 The Morgan Leaf is characterized by the bold emotion shown in the figures, with less attention paid to the details.
 The bold blues and reds also add to the emotional depth of the scene.